ShaylaStevenson/team-dashboard/README.md

       node index.js

     You will then be greeted with a series of prompts.
-Upon completion of the prompts, you will be alerted that the your HTML file has been generated.
+Upon completion of the prompts, you will be alerted that your HTML file has been generated.
 You will find it displayed in the main directory of the application, titled *index.HTML*.
 Open said file in your browser to see the magic!

 ## Demo
 To view an example HTML output: